 You and your doctor should discuss the best place to get your infusions, whether it’s your doctor’s office, an infusion center, or a local hospital.

-HOW DO I KNOW IF I’M RESPONDING TO THE OPDIVO + YERVOY REGIMEN?
+HOW DO I KNOW IF I’M RESPONDING TO THE OPDIVO + YERVOY COMBINATION?

-While undergoing treatment with the OPDIVO + YERVOY Regimen, your doctor will likely order periodic scans to evaluate whether there are any changes in the size of your tumors.
+While undergoing treatment with the OPDIVO + YERVOY combination, your doctor will likely order periodic scans to evaluate whether there are any changes in the size of your tumors.

 WHAT SHOULD I KNOW ABOUT POTENTIAL SIDE EFFECTS?